About the Founder

 In the fall I moved to the Washington, D.C. area to join my new bride and started my career at Northern Virginia Community College, where I taught at the Alexandria campus until 2002.

-In 2002, said bride moved me to Boston where I began working in educational software.
+In 2002, said bride moved me to Boston.
+I was strong in weaving technological support into my teaching, especially for difficult concepts, so I began working in educational software.

 How Study Swami came to be